 So while big businesses will (hopefully) be doing the work to reflect on their own business decisions, you can also make an impact by being intentional about where your money goes and supporting Black-owned businesses.
 Especially small businesses.

 Although there are SO many amazing Black-owned businesses in every industry that definitely don’t get the spotlight they deserve, I figured it would be most relevant for y’all, the readers of my design blog, to share some of my favorite Black artists that I’ve come across.

 I’ve intentionally chosen mainly smaller artists, because small businesses especially need a little extra love during this bullshit pandemic.
 So check ’em out, and if you love them, show your support by buying some pieces or at least sharing their work on social media!

 I feel a special connection to Atlanta artists since I live here.
 And there just also happens to be a ton of talented artists in the area.
-This is one of my favorites.
+This is one of my favorites Black artists in Atlanta.

 I’m a sucker for digital illustration work, and I tend to generally prefer it over other mediums like photography, collage, paint, etc. So her work was an immediate hit with me.

 At the time of writing this, her store is on a temporary hiatus (one week), so I unfortunately can’t share any links to purchase her work.
 But make sure to follow her on social media and check back on sheisthis.com to make a purchase when it’s possible!

 So I know that I just said I prefer digital illustration over everything, but that doesn’t mean I don’t have love and appreciation for all mediums.
 One of my favorite photographers I’ve come across is Oghalé Alex.